 Our approved plans for the Bramford to Twinstead Reinforcement include:

-We are also building a new grid supply point (GSP) substation at Twinstead Green (between Butler's Wood and Walegrave Wood).
-The GSP substation is where National Grid's high voltage transmission network connects into the low voltage network run by UK Power Networks, who are the distribution network operator in this area.
-We applied to build the GSP substation through a separate planning application to Braintree District Council.
+We are also building a new substation at Twinstead Green (between Butler's Wood and Walegrave Wood).
+The substation is where National Grid's high voltage transmission network connects into the low voltage network run by UK Power Networks, who is the distribution network operator in this area.
+We applied to build the GSP substation through a separate planning application to Braintree District Council, as this will reduce the overall amount of time it will take to build the project.

 You can view the detailed plans included in our application for development consent by visiting the Planning Inspectorate's website here.